tensorflow/tensorflow/tensorflow/tools/tfprof/README.md

 `-order_by`: Order the results by [name|depth|bytes|micros|params|float_ops|occurrence]

-`-account_type_regexes`: Account and display the ops whose types match one of the type regexes specified. tfprof allow user to define extra op types for ops through tensorflow.tfprof.OpLog proto. regexes are comma-sperated.
+`-account_type_regexes`: Account and display the ops whose types match one of the type regexes specified. tfprof allow user to define extra op types for ops through tensorflow.tfprof.OpLog proto. regexes are comma-separated.

 `-start_name_regexes`: Show ops starting from the ops that matches the regexes, recursively. regexes are comma-separated.

-`-trim_name_regexes`: Hide ops starting from the ops that matches the regexes, recursively, regexes are comma-seprated.
+`-trim_name_regexes`: Hide ops starting from the ops that matches the regexes, recursively, regexes are comma-separated.

-`-show_name_regexes`: Show ops that match the regexes. regexes are comma-seprated.
+`-show_name_regexes`: Show ops that match the regexes. regexes are comma-separated.

-`-hide_name_regexes`: Hide ops that match the regexes. regexes are comma-seprated.
+`-hide_name_regexes`: Hide ops that match the regexes. regexes are comma-separated.

 Notes: For each op, `-account_type_regexes` is first evaluated, only ops with types matching the specified regexes are accounted and selected for displayed.